 Funded traineeship for young graduates at the EU Delegation to the OECD and UNESCO in Paris

-A traineeship of 4 to 6 months within the Political or Economic/Trade or Development Section of the EU Delegation to the OECD and UNESCO in Paris to France, starting in September 2022.
+A traineeship of 4-5 months within the OECD or the UNESCO Section of the EU Delegation to the OECD and UNESCO in Paris, starting in March 2023, subject to availability of budget.

-The Delegation represents the European Union and its 27 Member States at the OECD, UNESCO and the IEA and is based in Paris.
+The Delegation represents the European Union and its 27 Member States at the UNESCO, OECD and IEA and is based in Paris.
 These three, very different organisations deal with a wide array of economic, social, environmental but also cultural, education and energy matters which are of major relevance to the EU.